juandelmonte/3d_world_canvas_sketch/README.md

 # JavaScript Canvas Sketch

+These sketches are the result of my journey trying to learn some computer graphics concepts, I'd say I want(ed) to (be able) to turn an(y) idea of a 3D object into a visual on the screen.
+Of course I know there are really nice libraries to ease this process but well I can't help trying to understand how things work so I took this as a challenge and I did it from scratch.

+I got skilled and inspired from the Domestika course 'Creative Coding: Making Visuals with JavaScript' (https://www.domestika.org/en/courses/2729-creative-coding-making-visuals-with-javascript/course).
+This idea of generative art or programmatic design really caught my eye, since I've been working with data for a while and deem data visualization highly valuable I knew that this course was going to be enriching for me and I can say now retrospectively that it was.

-These sketches are the result of me trying to learn how 3d graphics work innerly, and couldn't help getting some data in.. it's not optimized at all! ( I built vector and matrix classes to work with, instead of using the native Javascript 'Math' ones.. just revising some linear algebra concepts on the way)
+I needed to review basic linear algebra and I seized to try some concepts that I had learned many years ago when studying engineering, such as linear transformations.
+This is why I built vector and matrix classes to work with, instead of using the native Javascript 'Math' ones as most of the people would think is reasonable.

-Got skilled and inspired from the Domestika course 'Creative Coding: Making Visuals with JavaScript'.
-Link -> https://www.domestika.org/en/courses/2729-creative-coding-making-visuals-with-javascript/course

 ## 3D World
 Created with CodeSandbox.
 Link -> https://codesandbox.io/s/3d-world-0pec6e?file=/src/index.js:343-472